 Om or Aum

-Thus, "do not expect too much from a translation," for "easy as it might be to render word by word, it is difficult, aye, sometimes impossible, to render thought by thought," writes Muller further.
+Thus, "do not expect too much from a translation," for "easy as it might be to render word by word, it is difficult, aye, sometimes impossible, to render thought by thought," Muller considers.

 The term Atman

-WHEN ATMAN occurs in philosophical treatises, such as the Upanishads and the Vedânta system which is based on them, it has generally been translated by soul, mind, or spirit.
-However, they are for most part inadequate translations, so Muller "was driven at last to adopt self and Self as the least liable to misunderstanding".
+The term 'Atman' in philosophical treatises, such as the Upanishads and the Vedânta system that is based on them, it has generally been translated by soul, mind, or spirit.
+However, Muller "was driven at last to adopt self and Self as the least liable to misunderstanding".

 The Self and the self

 What could be meant by the Sanskrit dictum, "Know the Self by the self"?
 It may or may not be the same as in the Greek gnôthi seautón, know yourself.
 In the Sanskrit teaching the meaning is to know one's individual self as a temporary reflex of the Eternal Self.
 Were we to translate this atmavidya, self-knowledge, by knowledge of the soul, we should not be altogether wrong, but we should nevertheless lose much sense that is there in original Sanskrit terms.

 English equivalents for basic Sanskrit terms may or may not fit very well.
 Take, for example, the word Sat (existence).
 From this Sat was derived in Sanskrit Sat-ya, meaning originally 'endowed with being,' then 'true.'
 This is an adjective; but the same word, as a neuter, is also used in the sense of truth, as an abstract; and in translating it is very necessary always to distinguish between Satyam, the true, frequently the same as Sat, and Satyam, truth, veracity.
 Muller: "The clearness of a translation depends on the right rendering of such words as atman, sat, and satyam."